• Skip to primary navigation

 Whisk the Liquid Ingredients

-A one quart, or four-cup glass measuring cup is about the perfect size to whisk together the can of evaporated milk, eggs and flour.
-It also makes for easy pouring when you layer the ingredients in the baking dish.
+A one-quart, or four-cup glass measuring cup is the perfect size to whisk together the can of evaporated milk, eggs and flour.
+It also makes for easy pouring when you layer the ingredients for this tasty egg casserole in the baking dish.
+This comes together similar to a cheesy quiche, just minus the crust.

 Milk, eggs and flour in a glass measuring cup with a whisk.